 I’ve used the Ridgid R350RHF on other work – it’s just more mundane than a hidden door.
 With the nailer properly oiled prior to each use, I haven’t run into any problems.
 The jamming issue I had on the previous model hasn’t shown up at all.

-With the weight reduced, high firing rate, excellent performance so far, and a few minor changes making for a better experience, I can easily recommend Ridgid near the top of the list for full-size framing nailers again.
+With the reduced weight, high firing rate, and excellent performance, I can easily recommend Ridgid near the top of the list for full-size framing nailers again.

 Ridgid R350RHF Framing Nailer Specifications